 Startup dating app Hily is planning to begin its entry in the Latin American region over the coming weekend.

-The first launches will take place in Mexico and Argentina on Saturday, 14th September, before it rolls out to the rest of the Latin American countries, including Brazil, Colombia and Venezuela, in two weeks time.
+The first launches will take place in Mexico and Argentina on Saturday, 14th September, before it enters three more markets, Brazil, Chile and Peru, in two weeks time.

 The app has been specifically localised into the Portuguese and Spanish languages ahead of the expansion.